magsv/m_etp_services/README.md

 Inspecting the Erlang node
 ==========================

 You can at any time connect to the running node and inspect the status of the processes and Mnesia by using **make erlconnect**.
-Note though that you will need to update the node name in the make file prior to this....
+Note though that you will need to update the **NODE_NAME** variable in the make file prior to this.
+After you have run make erlconnect you should be connected to the running node and just use **observer:start().** to open up the observer console to inspect mnesia tables and running processes.

 Services
 =========================